ssha-org/ssha_web/content/conference.md

 **Richard Sutch Student Travel Awards**

 The _Richard Sutch Student Travel Awards_ application will be available for the 2022 SSHA annual conference in the spring of 2022.
-The deadline for applying is **TBD**.
+The deadline for applying is **April 15, 2022**.
+To apply, please complete the application form at: <a href="https://forms.gle/4rWx4wKiv5rxWAbY9" target="_blank">Richard Sutch Student Travel Awards</a>

 ### Future Conferences